 Ayres provided the design that allowed the bridge to be opened in 2015 as a biking and pedestrian destination in Eau Claire, which in the 21st century has become known as the City of Bridges.

-Rotted railroad ties were replaced, and two large sections of 8-foot-long ties were replaced with longer ties to achieve a clear trail width of 10 feet on the bridge.
+The project replaced rotted railroad ties, and two large sections of 8-foot-long ties were replaced with longer ties to achieve a clear trail width of 10 feet on the bridge.
 Decorative, pedestrian-scale lighting poles and attractive wire screen railing were attached to the ties, and wood decking was attached to the ties at a 45 degree angle to the direction of travel to provide a smooth ride.

-The west approach was designed to tie the end of the bridge to the First Street sidewalk.
+The west approach was designed to tie the end of the bridge to west-side trails branching out from that location.
 Special attention was given to address safety for eastbound bicyclists descending from the east end of the bridge toward Forest Street.
-Signage warns cyclists of the steep grade, and stop signs at Forest Street further control their movement so they do not accidentally roll into Forest Street, where sight lines are diminished by curves and adjacent abandoned railroad bridge supports.
+Signage warns cyclists of the steep grade, and stop signs at Forest Street further control their movement so they do not accidentally roll into Forest Street, where sight lines are diminished by curves.
 This approach brings trail users to the sidewalk along Forest Street, which in turn leads them to nearby Phoenix Park and the rest of the City’s trail system.